tdiprima/necro-net/README.md

 # Necro Net

-I built this because I had to train models on real pathology images.
-Testing ResNet50 versus ViT.

----

-This repo trains image classifiers on pancreatic adenocarcinoma (PAAD) histology slides using two different architectures: a fine-tuned ResNet50 and a Vision Transformer (ViT).
-Both start from ImageNet pretrained weights and adapt to the target classes.
+Classifying pancreatic adenocarcinoma (PAAD) from histology slides is hard — limited labeled data, high class imbalance, and no clear winner between CNN and transformer architectures for this domain.
+This repo benchmarks ResNet50 against a Vision Transformer (ViT) on real PAAD histopathology images to find out which generalizes better under those constraints.

 ## ResNet50